 - Search engines want to provide the best results for their users.
 The best way to improve your brand authority is to create high-quality content around a topic, rather than crafting one single content for specific keywords.

 - Your visitors spend more time on your site.
-When you publish content related to your visitor’s interest, they want to dig up more.
+When you publish content related to your visitor’s interests, they want to dig up more.
 They want to know what else you have to offer regarding the topic they searched for.

-- One article that performs well on search engine, will help boost the ranking of other interlinked articles as well.
+- One article that performs well on search engines, will help boost the ranking of other interlinked articles as well.
 Developing content around a topic will improve the search rankings of similar interlinked content on your site.
 This will help you dominate the SERPs with multiple articles ranking for a specific keyword.

 You don’t want to ignore this, right?